The armadillo is a curious creature. It is armored, sleeps about 16 hours a day, and strongly prefers hot weather.

 Take matters into your own hands

 Literally.
 I’m not suggesting that you do this, but some people simply chase the little jerks down and catch them by hand.
 If you do take this route, and again, I don’t suggest that you do, make sure to hold it well away from you (by the tail) when you catch it.
 Sharp claws.
 If you don’t want to use your hands, a good fishing net might work better for you.
-Another method (that I’m not terribly fond of) that is often employed is to shoot the varmint.
-Just make sure you know all the laws in your area.
+We do not endorse this method, and we don’t suggest you do it!
+We are just saying some people take this route.

 Call in the professionals